xunih/consistency-of-safety-artifacts/README.md

 # consistency-of-safety-artifacts

 ## Introduction
 Dataset demonstarted in the script is provided by [MobSTr dataset](https://github.com/panorama-research/mobstr-dataset#the-mobstr-dataset-model-based-safety-assurance-and-traceability).

+Files that are from [MobSTr dataset](https://github.com/panorama-research/mobstr-dataset#the-mobstr-dataset-model-based-safety-assurance-and-traceability):
+* artifactWrappers.xmi
+* traceModel.xmi
+* mobstr-fmea.xlsx
+* mobstr-hazards.xlsx
+* mobstr-requirements_original.xlsx

 ## How to get it to work